THE MARTIN KLEIN BONSAI COLLECTION

 Congratulations to Alpena High School for winning the 2016 Martin Klein MATE Mariner Award Medal at the MATE ROV Competition at NASA in Houston, Texas!

 Allen Jamie Klein 1977 - 2016

 With trembling hands and a broken heart I must share the dreadful news that our son Jamie (Allen or Al to many of you) Klein died unexpectedly July 20, 2016, just two days before his 39th birthday.
 I appreciate all of the cards, emails, etc. I am still recovering from the heart attack and bypass surgery and still not fully caught up from that.
-Please bear with me if I am not able to call or write back.

 In honor of Jamie, please remember the words of folksinger Bob Franke, "Let's be kind to each other, not forever but for real."